from __future__ import annotations

 # accidentally write to our x11 event loop or whatever; we never

-# above, where this nice API to do it exists.
+# API to do it exists.

-file_actions.append((os.POSIX_SPAWN_CLOSEFROM, 3)) # type: ignore
+file_actions.append((os.POSIX_SPAWN_CLOSEFROM, 3))

 try:

-return os.posix_spawnp(args[0], args, env, file_actions=file_actions)
+pid = os.posix_spawnp(args[0], args, env, file_actions=file_actions)

 except OSError as e: